Suspect arrested in connection with 2 monkeys, leopard that went missing from Dallas Zoo

 The zoo announced on Wednesday it was offering a $25,000 reward for information leading to the arrest and indictment of the person or persons "responsible for these incidents."

-It has also announced they added additional cameras and security patrols after the incident involving the vulture.
-The investigation has linked Irvin to the langur case.
-Further charges are possible.
+The zoo also said last month that it had added additional cameras and security patrols in response to the incidents.

-"We will continue to implement and expand our safety and security measures to whatever level necessary to keep our animals and staff safe," the zoo said in January.
+"We will continue to implement and expand our safety and security measures to whatever level necessary to keep our animals and staff safe," the zoo tweeted on Jan.
+22.

 for more features.